Saarland University Faculty of Medicine

 About us

-We focus on investigating the function of mammalian hair cells.
-Hair cells represent the first step of neuronal processing in the inner ear.
-Inner hair cells transform the acoustic stimulus into the release of neuro transmitter, which elicits neuronal activity on the auditory nerve that is subsequently transmitted via several intermediate stages to the cortex.
-Outer hair cells react to acoustic stimulation with fast contractions of their cell bodies, which directly and mechanically amplify the oscillations in the ear enabling us to hear at very low sound intensities.
+We focus on investigating the function of inner hair cells and primary auditory neurons of the mammalian inner ear.
+Inner hair cells represent the first step of neuronal processing in the inner ear.
+They transform the acoustic stimulus into the release of neurotransmitter at specialized synapses (ribbon synapses), which elicits neuronal activity on the auditory nerve that is subsequently transmitted via several intermediate stages to the cortex.

-We are escpecially interested in the electrical properties of hair cells and the transduction via the release of neuro-transmitter.
-In the lab we use several different techniques - mostly electrophysiological measurements (patch-clamp measurements), but we also use imaging and molecular biology techniques.
+We are especially interested in the electrical properties of inner hair cells and and primary auditory neurons and their signal transmission via the release of neurotransmitter.
+In the lab we use techniques such as electrophysiological (patch-clamp) measurements, immunohistochemistry, Ca2+ imaging, molecular biology techniques and hearing measurements.

 Specifically we are interested in:

-• the electrophysiology of voltage dependent Ca2+ and K+ ion channels in inner and outer hair cells
+• the electrophysiology of voltage dependent Ca2+ and K+ ion channels in inner hair cells and primary auditory neurons

-• especially the electrophysiology and molecular biology of the “neuro-endocrine” voltage dependent Ca2+-channels Cav1.3, which activate very fast at very negative potentials, permitting very sensitive signal transduction with a high temporal fidelity
+• especially the electrophysiology and molecular biology of the “neuro-endocrine” Cav1.3 Ca2+ channel, which activates very fast at very negative potentials, permitting very sensitive signal transduction with a high temporal fidelity

 • the role of spontaneous activity (Ca2+ action potentials) for the final differentiation of hair cells and the auditory pathway

-• Ca2+-signalling and Ca2+-waves in the inner ear
+• Ca2+ transients and Ca2+ waves in the inner ear

 • the development of an electrophysiological model of the hair cell